Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Note: You may copy and paste the code into the VBA Module and modify it with the appropriate changes before attempting to Run it.
+Note: You may copy and paste the code into the VBA Module and modify it with the appropriate changes before attempting to run it.

 Balloon Type Bullets and Numbers.

-There are two more Balloon Type Property values available: msoBalloonTypeBullets and msoBalloonTypeNumbers.
-These are not selectable, like msoBalloon Type Buttons, and are used only for displaying information.
+Two additional Balloon Type property values are available: msoBalloonTypeBullets and msoBalloonTypeNumbers.
+Unlike msoBalloonTypeButtons These are not selectable by the user and are intended only for displaying information.

 Compare the following Code with the earlier one to see the difference in changed Property Values.